-Nominated for six Academy Awards including Best Picture, Minari is a film of great personal significance to writer-director Lee Isaac Chung, who based the film on his own childhood experiences.
+The Academy Award-winning Minari is a film of great personal significance to writer-director Lee Isaac Chung, who based the film on his own childhood experiences.
 Following his own kind of American Dream, Jacob Yi (Steven Yeun, Burning) moves his young family from California to rural 1980s Arkansas, with visions of starting a prosperous farm growing Korean vegetables.
 This new life is a constant source of concern for his wife Monica (Yeri Han), who frets over their financial prospects, and about being too far from a hospital in case their young son David’s (Alan S. Kim) heart condition flares up.
-Hope arrives from Seoul in the form of grandmother Soon-ja (Youn Yuh-jung), whose wicked sense of humour and loving nature foster a sense of home.
+Hope arrives from Seoul in the form of grandmother Soon-ja (Yuh-jung Youn, who won Best Actress in a Supporting Role for her performance), whose wicked sense of humour and loving nature foster a sense of home.
 With the minari seeds she plants along the riverbed, the family begin to put down roots.

 Why You Should See This Film

-Winning over audiences worldwide since its award-winning run at Sundance last year, Minari is a proving itself to be a serious frontrunner for the 2021 Oscars.
+Winning over audiences worldwide since its award-winning run at Sundance last year, Minari is one of the most widely praised films of the year.
 And with good reason.
 Tender, funny, and rich with exceptional performances, this film is something quite special.

 - Year: 2020